aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        5:     try:
     -->6:         this = something
                          ^^^^^^^^^
-       7:     except Exception as e:
+       7:     except NameError as e:

 Synonym